benmaier/geonameapi/README.md

 ## Prerequisites

 First, you need to copy the geoname database to your own mysql-server.
-Copy this adapted GeonameSQL-Importer and follow the instructions therein.
+Clone this [adapted GeonameSQL-Importer](https://github.com/benmaier/GeoNames-MySQL-DataImport) and follow the instructions therein.

 Afterwards, add a config-file containing information about the database to your home directory.
 It must have the path